 It is one of the largest solid organs of the human body.

-The skin is the only organ heavier and bigger than the liver.
+The skin is the only organ heavier and more significant than the liver.

 Is the liver a gland or an organ?

-The liver is one of the vital organs of the body, responsible for hundreds of chemical actions that the body needs to survive.
+The liver is one of the body’s vital organs, responsible for hundreds of chemical actions that the body needs to survive.

-It is also a gland because it secretes chemicals that are used by other parts of the body.
-For these reasons, the liver is both an organ and a gland; In fact, it is the largest internal organ of the body.
+It is also a gland because it secretes chemicals used by other parts of the body.
+For these reasons, the liver is both an organ and a gland; it is the largest internal organ of the body.

-With a weight between 3.17 and 3.66 pounds or between 1.44 and 1.66 kilograms (kg), the liver is reddish brown with a gummy texture.
-It is located above and to the left of the stomach and below the lungs.
+With a weight between 3.17 and 3.66 pounds or between 1.44 and 1.66 kilograms (kg), the liver is reddish-brown with a gummy texture.
+It is located above and to the stomach’s left and below the lungs.

 The liver is approximately triangular and consists of two lobes: a larger right lobe and a smaller left lobe.
 The lobes are separated by the falciform ligament, a band of tissue that keeps it anchored to the diaphragm.

 A layer of fibrous tissue called a Glisson capsule covers the outside of the liver.
-This capsule is also covered by the peritoneum, a membrane that forms the lining of the abdominal cavity.
+This capsule is also covered by the peritoneum, a membrane that forms the abdominal cavity lining.

 This helps keep the liver in place and protects it from physical damage.

-Unlike most organs, the liver has two main sources of blood.
-The portal vein brings blood rich in nutrients from the digestive system and the hepatic artery carries oxygenated blood from the heart.
+Unlike most organs, the liver has two primary sources of blood.
+The portal vein brings blood rich in nutrients from the digestive system, and the hepatic artery carries oxygenated blood from the heart.

-The blood vessels are divided into small capillaries, with each termination in a lobe.
+The blood vessels are divided into tiny capillaries, with each termination in a lobe.
 The lobes are the functional units of the liver and consist of millions of cells called hepatocytes.

 The blood is eliminated from the liver through three hepatic veins.

-It is difficult to give a precise number of functions, since the organ is still being studied, but it is believed that the liver fulfills 500 different functions.
+It is difficult to give a precise number of functions since the organ is still being studied, but it is believed that the liver fulfills 500 different tasks.

 The main functions of the liver include:

-- Production of bile: bile helps the small intestine to break down and absorb fats, cholesterol and some vitamins.
-Bile consists of bile salts, cholesterol, bilirubin, electrolytes and water.
+- Bile production: bile helps the small intestine break down and absorb fats, cholesterol, and some vitamins.
+Bile consists of bile salts, cholesterol, bilirubin, electrolytes, and water.

 - Absorption and metabolism of bilirubin: Bilirubin is formed by the breakdown of hemoglobin.
 The iron released from hemoglobin is stored in the liver or bone marrow and is used to generate the next generation of blood cells.

-- Support for blood clots: Vitamin K is necessary for the creation of certain coagulants that help to coagulate the blood.
-Bile is essential for the absorption of vitamin K and is created in the liver.
-If the liver does not produce enough bile, coagulation factors can not be produced.
+- Support for blood clots: Vitamin K is necessary to create certain coagulants that help clot the blood.
+Bile is essential for the absorption of vitamin K and is made in the liver.
+If the liver does not produce enough bile, coagulation factors can not be created.

-- Metabolization of fats: bile breaks down fats and makes them easier to digest.
+- The metabolization of fats: bile breaks down fats and makes them easier to digest.

-- Metabolize carbohydrates: carbohydrates are stored in the liver, where they are broken down into glucose and diverted into the bloodstream to maintain normal glucose levels.
+- Metabolize carbohydrates: carbohydrates are stored in the liver, broken down into glucose, and diverted into the bloodstream to maintain normal glucose levels.
 They are stored as glycogen and released whenever a rapid burst of energy is needed.